SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 There is also the **Synchronize** button which can be useful if this application is installed on a system that already contains a lot of **AppearTV General Platform** Chassis elements.

-Element card Usage
+## Data Display

-When rotating the application you have access to the element card.
-In here you can configure some additional parameters.
+On the data pages of the element, you can configure some additional parameters.

 ### Device Detection page

 With **Elements View** you can choose in which view the generated elements will be placed.

-All other parameters are also available in the visio layer.
+All other parameters are also available in the Visual Overview layer.

 ### Services page

-With **Service Visio** you can choose if a visio needs to be assigned to the the service.
-The visio name can be configured in **Service Visio Name**.
+With **Service Visio** you can choose if a Visio file needs to be assigned to the the service.
+The Visio file name can be configured in **Service Visio Name**.

 The **Service View** will let you select in which view the services should be placed after they are created.

 In the **service Table** you can see extra columns **Filter 1**, **2** and **3**.
-These columns are not available in the visio layer, but they are just to see the result of the **Filter Config...**
+These columns are not available in the Visual Overview layer, but they are just to see the result of the **Filter Config...**

 When opening the **Filter Config...** popup page you see a table with configurations for the extra filters.